Unified Write Filter (UWF) feature

 • NTFS: fully supported.
 However, during device startup, NTFS file system journal files can write to a protected volume before UWF has started protecting the volume.

-• Other file systems (example: exFAT): You can protect the volume, but cannot create file exclusions or do file commit operations on the volume.
+• Other file systems (example: exFAT): You can protect the volume, but can't create file exclusions or do file commit operations on the volume.
 Writes to excluded files still influence the growth of the Overlay.

 • UWF supports up to 16 terabytes of protected volumes.

-• UWF does not support Storage Spaces.
+• UWF doesn't support Storage Spaces.

-• On a computer on which UWF is enabled and used to protect drive C, you cannot permanently set the date and time to a past time.
+• On a computer on which UWF is enabled and used to protect drive C, you can't permanently set the date and time to a past time.
 If you make such a change, the original date and time settings will be restored after the computer restarts.

 Note